-- Despite the Meat and Meat Products Manufacturing sector recording employment growth to 2012, the Food and Beverage Workforce study cited DEEWR employment projections which predicted a decline in the years 2012-17 of -3.0%.31 The major group contributing to this overall decline was expected to be meat boners, slicers and slaughterers, with an expected overall decline of -23.2%32.
-However, these rather alarming figures are not supported by the Australian Workforce Productivity Agency (AWPA) scenario planning statistics, which even when averaged across the four scenarios predicted an overall growth during this period of 0.2%, and a slight decline of meat boners, slicers and slaughterers of -1.0%.33 The MINTRAC 2015 interviews confirmed that there is an expected growth in this sector. - There is currently little data available on the age profile of the industry.
+- Despite the Meat and Meat Products Manufacturing sector recording employment growth to 2012, the Food and Beverage Workforce study cited DEEWR employment projections that predicted a decline in the years 2012-17 of -3.0 per cent.34 The major group contributing to this overall decline was expected to be meat boners, slicers and slaughterers, with an expected overall decline of -23.2 per cent.35 However, these rather alarming figures are not supported by the Australian Workforce Productivity Agency (AWPA) scenario planning statistics, which even when averaged across the four scenarios predicted an overall growth during this period of 0.2 per cent, and a slight decline of meat boners, slicers and slaughterers of -1.0 per cent.36 The MINTRAC 2015 interviews confirmed that there is an expected growth in this sector. - There is currently little data available on the age profile of the industry.
 However, it is believed by MINTRAC that the meat processing workforce has a slightly younger profile than other food processing sectors.
-Victorian figures in 201334 showed that over 40% of the meat processing workforce was under 35 years of age.
-Responses from the MINTRAC 2015 interviews confirmed previous indications that the meat processing industry generally does not have an ageing workforce, with most responders indicating that 80-90% of their workforce was under 50 years of age.
+Victorian figures in 201337 showed that over